What to Do in Methven: Canterbury’s Awesome Little Ski Town

 Just north of Methven is a scenic playground with fishing, hunting, boating and horse trekking available.
 Alternatively, just enjoy the scenic drive from Lake Coleridge Village to the Power Station Intake with exceptional views of the lake.
 There are also a number of walks, such as the Lake Hill Track (Intake Road) and the Peak Hill Walk (Algidus Road).

-Location: Lake Coleridge Village, 45km north of Methven
+Location: Lake Coleridge Village, 45km (28 miles) north of Methven

 3. Discover Washpen Falls

 A variety of landscapes can be discovered at Washpen Falls.
 A 2-hour loop walk takes you through a volcanic canyon of caves, boulders and rich in birdlife.
 You’ll see trickling waterfalls on your way up to an outstanding lookout across the Canterbury Plains.
 Soak in the scenery then descend through native forest to Washpen Falls and its cool crystal clear waters.
 Further along the track, you’ll come across a lagoon with a rowing boat that you’re free to use, as well as early Maori archaeological sites.
 While this walk has a NZ$10 entry fee to upkeep the private land, we still think it’s worth it!

 Location: Washpen Road, 25km (15.5 miles) northeast of Methven

 4. Eat Ice Cream and Watch a Movie at the Cinema Paradiso

 Enjoy a boutique cinema experience in the heart of Methven.
 When the weather is not playing ball or you just want to find something fun to do on an evening, consider this quaint little cinema playing the latest blockbusters and boutique movies.
 What’s more, the cinema is attached to a funky ice cream parlour begging for you to take a treat into the movie.